 With sw.md, you get the best of both worlds.
 You get a text that is readable in your code base, and you have control over it.
 And all of this while enjoying Swimm features keeping your documentation up to date and utilizing an editor to create the files.

 Dev team workflows are definitely changing, and there are lots of reasons that this is the case.
-If you are interested in integrating Continuous Documentation into your team’s development workflow so that code-coupled documents in your CI and IDE are always up to date, check out Swimm’s free beta and see firsthand how Swimm can be a game-changer for your R&D team.
+If you are interested in integrating Continuous Documentation into your team’s development workflow so that code-coupled documents in your CI and IDE are always up to date, sign up for a 1:1 Swimm demo and see firsthand how Swimm can be a game-changer for your R&D team.